Lake of the Ozarks Two-Day Itinerary

 At Bridgeport Boat Rental, choose from speedboats, pontoons, Jet Skis and fishing boats for your afternoon lake time.

-The activities at the resort easily fill a day.
-For other adventures, the friendly fishing guides at Hook’em Guide Service teach newbies how to bait up and take experienced fishermen to the best spots on the lake for reeling in big catches.
+The activities at Margaritaville easily fill a day.
+For other adventures, local fishing services will teach newbies how to bait up and take experienced fishermen to the best spots on the lake for reeling in big catches.

-When it’s time for lunch, Baxter’s Lakeside Grille has great views.
-Pair a swordfish Caprese sandwich with the signature Baxter’s Sunset cocktail: part mango margarita and part raspberry daiquiri.
+When it's time for lunch, Baxter's Lakeside Grille has great views.
+Pair a swordfish Caprese sandwich with the signature Baxter's Sunset cocktail: mango margarita and raspberry daiquiri served side by side.

-Golfers love staying at Old Kinderhook resort (from $139) and playing the 18-hole course.
-In the resort’s Trophy Room, entrees include Korean-style Chilean sea bass and a filet medallion encrusted with porcini mushrooms.
+Golfers love staying at Old Kinderhook resort and playing the 18-hole course.
+In the resort's Trophy Room, entrees include Korean-style Chilean sea bass and a filet medallion encrusted with porcini mushrooms.

-More than 15 miles of trails and the ruins of an early-20th-century castle draw visitors to Ha Ha Tonka State Park, 5 miles southwest of Camdenton.
+More than 15 miles of trails and the ruins of an early-20th-century castle draw visitors to Ha Ha Tonka State Park, 5 miles southwest of Camdenton at the southern end of Lake of the Ozarks.
 Check out the topographical and geographical points of interest carved on the relief map made of stone.
-(573) 346-2986; mostateparks.com